Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 5. **Software Composition Analysis (SCA):** Security testing requirements for third-party code via SCA are defined in [{{site.TITLE_SSDLC_SECTESTS}}]({{site.URL_SSDLC_SECTESTS}}).

 6. **End of Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]

+7. **Dependency Pinning:** For business critical applications or services, dependencies MUST be pinned using checksums or cryptographic signatures.

 ## 7. Security Approvals (Security Gates)